openstore-ecommerce/OpenStore/Installation/Readme_NBS_Upgrade.txt

 Because the module names and templates have changed, you will get some issues with modules.
 You should add the new module "OS*" with settings and delete the old modules from the page (NBS*).

+In BO>Admin>Settings change the default template folder to "Default", for both display and emails.

 (Optional) After replacing all old NBS modules you can remove the old NBS* module definitions from DNN, do NOT remove the files.
 IMPORTANT: Remove the "Uninstall.SqlDataProvider" from the "\DesktopModules\NBright\NBrightBuy" folder.
 Before you remove the definition.
 IF YOU DO NOT REOMOVE "Uninstall.SqlDataProvider" THEN IT WILL DELETE THE OPEN STORE DATABASE TABLES.

 Check the BO>Admin>Plugins have the correct data, the plugin method has altered, it's been designed to upgrade, but you should check.